 Twelve tasty seeded bagels, a grandchild’s college graduation and a couple of weeks later, the sense of wonder is still there.
 You know the feeling one gets when walking bare feet in the surf?
 A flash of what eternity might be like maybe?
 Or of things being right with the world just at this exact moment?

-After losing Noah it took over two years and the ebb and flow of the sea for me to start walking for any length of time without earbuds in my ears, hooked on podcasts or books certain to keep me in worlds that weren’t mine.
+After our loss, it took over two years and the ebb and flow of the sea for me to start walking for any length of time without earbuds in my ears, hooked on podcasts or books certain to keep me in worlds that weren’t mine.
 Worlds I yearned to inhabit precisely because they were not mine.

 Walking along the ocean I learned that grief too has its tides.
 That serenity comes and goes.
 Just like sorrow.
 And that there is healing in the ebb and flow.